fernicar/langchain-groq-TINS-Edition/README.md

 The project started with a detailed specification for the application, formatted according to the TINS guidelines.
 Instead of writing code manually, the core task posed to the AI assistant was:

-> "Understand what TINS is by reading: `TINS.md`, `specification.md`, `developer-guide.md`, `best-practices.md`, and the example `todo-app-example.md`.
-Make the source code of my Desktop App following the `README.md` [for the Narrative Collaboration System]."
+> "Understand what [TINS](https://github.com/ScuffedEpoch/TINS) is by reading: `TINS.md`, `specification.md`, `developer-guide.md`, `best-practices.md`, and the example `todo-app-example.md`
+>
+> Make the source code of my Desktop App following the `README.md`"

-*(This initial prompt is captured below for context)*
+*(This initial prompt is captured below for context, with the 7 attached .md files above it)*

 ![SCREENSHOT_PROMPT](https://github.com/fernicar/langchain-groq-TINS-Edition/blob/main/images/llm_request.png)

-This involved the AI parsing not only the application's specific `README.md` (which defined its functionality, UI using Mermaid diagrams, technical architecture, data models, etc.) but also understanding the underlying principles of TINS itself from the provided documentation.
+This involved the AI parsing not only the application's specific [`README.md`](https://github.com/fernicar/langchain-groq-TINS-Edition/blob/main/tins_edition/README.md) (which defined its functionality, UI using Mermaid diagrams, technical architecture, data models, etc.) but also understanding the underlying principles of [TINS](https://github.com/ScuffedEpoch/TINS) itself from the provided documentation files from the repository and one example.
 The specification was non-trivial, outlining a multi-pane UI, interaction logic, state management using a custom dual-state memory, system prompt handling, and integration with the Groq API via Langchain.

 ## The AI's Response: Code Generation Based on TINS